rheradio/bdd4va/README.md

 and R. Heradio, "Using Extended Logical Primitives for Efficient BDD Building," Mathematics, vol. 8, no. 8, p.
 1253, 2020.*](https://www.mdpi.com/2227-7390/8/8/1253)
 + **Configurations' Uniform Random Sampling**: bdd4va generates configuration samples with and without replacement wraps.
 To do so, it wraps [BDDSampler](https://github.com/davidfa71/BDDSampler), which is presented in *R. Heradio, D. Fernandez-Amoros, J. Galindo,
     D. Benavides, and D. Batory, "Uniform and Scalable Sampling of Highly Configurable Systems," Submitted to Empirical Software Engineering (currently under review), 2021.*
 + **Computing Feature Probabilities**: bdd4va gets the probability each model feature has to be included in a valid product.
 That is, for every feature it returns the number of valid products with the feature activated divided by the total number of valid products (a product is valid if it satisfies all model constraints).
 For that, it wraps the tool [probability](https://github.com/rheradio/VMStatAnal), which was described in [*Heradio, R., Fernandez-Amoros, D., Mayr-Dorn, C., Egyed, A.: Supporting the statistical analysis of variability models.
-In: 41st International Conference on Software Engineering (ICSE), pp. 843–853.
+41st International Conference on Software Engineering (ICSE), pp. 843–853.
 Montreal, Canada (2019).*](https://ieeexplore.ieee.org/document/8811977).
 + **Computing Product Distribution**:  bdd4va gets the distribution of the number of activated features per product.
 That is,

         + How many products have 0 features activated?